-Since the inception of the District's land acquisition program, the goal has been to bring as much floodplain as possible of our major rivers and creeks under public ownership and protection.
-To date, more than 223,555 acres have been protected for water resource purposes through the land acquisition efforts of the District either in fee simple or through conservation easements, the District's preferred method of acquisition, presently and going forward.
+Since the inception of the District's land acquisition program, the goal has been to protect the floodplain of our major rivers and creeks.
+To date, more than 223,555 acres have been protected for water resource purposes through the land acquisition efforts of the District either in fee simple or through conservation easements.